 As mayor, Tanzler used new revenues from consolidation to revitalize downtown.
 Among the projects were the creation of what is now the downtown campus of Florida State College at Jacksonville, the construction of a large-scale public health facility, and the completion of major commercial construction projects including the Independent Life building -- now known as the Wells Fargo Center.

-Tanzler may be most remembered for his efforts to clean up the St. Johns River by implementing sewage treatment and other environmental regulations.
-He dramatically demonstrated the improved water quality by water skiing on the river.
+Mayor Hans Tanzler celebrated his efforts to clean up the St. Johns River in the early 1970s by water skiing in the river.

 "Hans was a white hat, definitely a white hat," said Harry Reagan, a longtime friend.
 "He was one of the good guys.
 The voters looked at him as someone who was going to make some changes and he did."